hashicorp/terraform/website/docs/configuration/interpolation.html.md

       * `join(",", aws_instance.foo.*.id)`
       * `join(",", var.ami_list)`

-  * `jsonencode(value)` - Returns a JSON-encoded representation of the given value, which can contain arbitrarily-nested lists and maps.
+  * `jsonencode(value, [escape HTML])` - Returns a JSON-encoded representation of the given value, which can contain arbitrarily-nested lists and maps.
 Note that if the value is a string then its value will be placed in quotes.
+By default the HTML characters `<`, `>` and `&` are escaped to the corresponding UTF-16 code, set the second parameter to `false` to disable this.

   * `keys(map)` - Returns a lexically sorted list of the map keys.